-It’s 1969 and The Marvelous Wonderettes are back at Springfield High (Go Chipmunks!) to throw a retirement party for their favorite homeroom teacher.
-As the girls sing their way through the greatest girl-group hits of the 60s and bid Ms. McPherson a fond farewell, one of the Wonderettes reveals she’ll also be saying goodbye to search for success and happiness on her own.
-Act two finds the girls back together as the class of 1958 celebrates their 20-year reunion.
-The classic pop and rock hits of the seventies provide the perfect soundtrack for these old friends to catch up on the places life has led them, all performed with their own marvelous spin!
+It’s 1969, and The Marvelous Wonderettes are back at Springfield High (Go Chipmunks!) to throw a retirement party for their favorite homeroom teacher.
+As the girls sing their way through the greatest girl-group hits of the '60s and bid Ms. McPherson a fond farewell, one of the Wonderettes reveals she’ll also be saying goodbye to search for success and happiness on her own.
+Act II finds the girls back together as the class of 1958 celebrates their 20-year reunion.
+The classic pop and rock hits of the '70s provide the perfect soundtrack for these old friends to catch up on the places life has led them, all performed with their own marvelous spin!

-Act Two finds us at the twenty-year reunion for the Class of ‘58 (“I’ve Got The Music In Me”), and the Wonderettes are back to entertain their friends and classmates (“Listen To The Music”).
+Act II finds us at the 20-year reunion for the Class of ‘58 (“I’ve Got The Music In Me”), and the Wonderettes are back to entertain their friends and classmates (“Listen to the Music”).
 As we check in with Missy, she reveals her deep suspicion that Mr. Lee is having an affair (“Everything I Own”/”Don’t Leave Me This Way”), only to discover that he’s actually purchased her a brand new home (“Love Will Keep Us Together”).
 Betty Jean has recently returned from the Womyn United Festival (“I Can See Clearly Now”/”I Am Woman”), where she found the strength and support she needed to remove all traces of Johnny from her life (“I Will Survive”).
 Suzy reveals that Ritchie has been chasing jobs all over, and hasn’t lived at home for the past nine years (“Lonely Night [Angel Face]”).
-Desperate to get her mother-in-law out of her house, Suzy encourages the girls to bring Mr. & Mrs. Stevens onstage for a spotlight reunion dance (“The Hustle”).
-Ritchie flashes the lights, having returned to his family, and Suzy welcomes him home (“Come In From The Rain”).
-Now we hear from Cindy Lou, who hit it big in the recording business and lost a new love along the way (“Band Of Gold”/“Groupie [Superstar]”).
+Desperate to get her mother-in-law out of her house, Suzy encourages the girls to bring Mr. and Mrs. Stevens onstage for a spotlight reunion dance (“The Hustle”).
+Ritchie flashes the lights, having returned to his family, and Suzy welcomes him home (“Come in from the Rain”).
+Now we hear from Cindy Lou, who hit it big in the recording business and lost a new love along the way (“Band of Gold”/“Groupie [Superstar]”).
 The girls are ready to cheer her up, having practiced her big hit song behind her back (“Everlasting Love”).
 They end the evening with sincere gratitude (“We Never Really Say Goodbye”), and take us out with the rousing finale (“We Are Family”/”Gimme Some Lovin’”).

 A fun jukebox musical… these girls know how to throw a party!